pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 &emsp;&emsp;&emsp;Hamming-greatness is tied, inseparably, with the conception of *science and engineering as public service*."
 --Bret Victor, Foreword to *The Art of Doing Science and Engineering* by Richard Hamming

+"Multitudo sapientium sanitas orbis"
+"A multitude of the wise is the health of the world"
+--University of Victoria motto

 "Felix, qui potuit rerum cognoscere causas"
 "Fortunate, who was able to know the causes of things"
---Virgil, London School of Economics Motto
+--Virgil, London School of Economics motto

 "I have offended God and mankind because my work did not reach the quality it should have."
 --Leonardo da Vinci